thosgood/this-weeks-finds/markdown/101-151/week112.md

 thermal distribution with temperature given by the thermodynamical temperature of the black hole as defined by the derivative of the entropy with respect to the black hole mass.
-We discuss possible implications of this result for the issue of the Immirzi γ-ambiguity in loop quantum gravity."
+We discuss possible implications of this result for the issue of the Immirzi $\gamma$-ambiguity in loop quantum gravity."

 This is interesting, because Bekenstein and Mukhanov have recently noted